fbpx

 Another essential element is that these principles and Australia’s rule of law is supported by informed and active citizens.
 Without responsible and engaged citizens, society is unable to work together to uphold important principles and values which support our rule of law and democratic society.

-The Magna Carta ensured the King is no longer above the law, people are ruled by the law and the law alone, there is a qualified Independent Judiciary, confidence in Fair Process and the law is known by all.
+The Magna Carta ensured the King was no longer above the law, people were ruled by the law and the law alone, there was a qualified Independent Judiciary, confidence in Fair Process, and the law was known by all.

 Magna Carta: Foundation of the rule of law Worksheet